 Medicare Wellness Visits

-Crossing Rivers Health wants you to receive wellness care - health care that may lower your risk of illness or injury.
+Crossing Rivers Health encourages you to seek wellness care - health care that may lower your risk of illness or injury.
 A separate charge applies for any additional services, including labs and imaging, whether provided on the same date or a different date than a wellness visit.

 - Medicare does not pay for a head-to-toe physical.